-XE Money Transfers has worked with 139 currencies across over 220 countries and territories.
+XE Money Transfer has worked with 139 currencies across over 220 countries and territories.
 With this provider, you can send money pretty much anywhere.

-Users like XE Money Transfers as it works slightly faster than competitors.
+Users like XE Money Transfer as it works slightly faster than competitors.
 Many transfers are complete in as little as one business day.

 There is no minimum transfer amount, and the most you can transfer at once is $500,000.
 You will only have to cover the cost of the exchange rates as there are no transfer fees.

 Need a simple service to send money to friends and family?
 Remitly is a safe, reliable option.
 It has 24/7 support and offers special gifts to new customers.

 Remitly is nice in that you can qualify for higher limits.
 You will have to provide some basic personal information and details about where you get your funds.
 Once Remitly approves you, you can send more money.
 The highest tier lets you send $10,000 every 24 hours and $60,000 every 180 days.

 WorldRemit comes with many perks.
 It has a handy online calculator so that the final cost of the transfer never surprises you.
 It also offers helpful customer service via phone, chat, and online guides.

 Users find that the service is beneficial for sending money to Africa, Asia, and South America.
 Recipients get their funds quickly and can receive them directly in their bank account.
 They can also pick up the funds up as cash or even get it delivered to their home.